Give us this day our daily bills. This became our prayer when our finances were turned upside down.

 While many are wondering; how can I tithe when I can’t pay my bills; we were wondering, now that we tithed, how can we pay our bills?

-When our finances were turned upside down that became our prayer.
-As a former real estate agent, and a mortgage officer, we made a decent salary, enough to cover monthly business and personal expenses, including fun money.
-We took family vacations, ate out, and bought whatever we wanted, when we wanted.
+As a former real estate agent, and a mortgage officer, we made a decent salary.
+Enough to cover our monthly business and personal expenses, including fun money.
+We took family vacations, ate out often and bought whatever we wanted, when we wanted.

 Well, in 2007 when the real estate market crashed, so did our income.
-Monthly bill paying turned into, paying bills twice a month, then weekly.
-Before you knew it, we were paying our bills every day.
+Monthly bill paying turned into paying bills twice a month.
+Then weekly, and before you knew it, we were paying our bills every day.

 Was it embarrassing to expose our financial situation?
-Yes.
-However, we are told in Proverbs 11:14, where there is no counsel the people fall.
-So we decided since this was new territory for us, it would be wise for us to seek counsel.
+Yes, but we are told in Proverbs 11:14 where there is no counsel the people fall.
+Since this was new territory for us, it was wise for us to seek counsel.

-We remember so clearly when our beloved mentor told us, “this is your opportunity to trust God for your daily bread.
-And you’re going to have to find peace in the waiting.
+I remember so clearly when our beloved Pastor and mentor Lorri told us, “this is your opportunity to trust God for your daily bread.
+You are going to have to find peace in the waiting.
 Your bank account leaves you no choice but to wait on Him.”

 That may not have solved our problem, but it did help us find peace in the waiting.
 And while spiritual counsel brought some emotional comfort, she took it a step further and suggested we use a daily bill sorter.

 We remember telling her, that will stress us out to see bills daily.
 However, she went on to explain that even though we are in a season of challenge, it can be peaceful when we choose to do things decently and in order.

 She went on to say, that we may not have the means to pay our bills at one time, by having them organized; we will know how to pray for specific bills.
 Not to mention, this system will help us prioritize what bills need to be paid first to avoid late fees.
 It was then that she blessed us with the daily bill sorter.